-Engagement sales is a sales strategy that focuses on building long-term relationships with customers and engaging them quickly.
-Customer engagement is the foundation of any successful business.
+Engagement sales is a business strategy that focuses on creating lasting bonds with customers and sparking their interest swiftly.
+It’s like the cornerstone of a thriving business.

 What is Customer Engagement?

-Customer engagement is an emotional connection that exists between customers and brands.
+Customer engagement is like a heartfelt connection between customers and brands.

 Why is Customer Engagement Important?